 '''

 {

 COMMENTS { no swap space }

 RULE 106

 RATE 300

 LOG_RULES { {grep { no swap space.pid ([0-9]+)} syslog }

 { load LR106 "$logword(1)" } }

-MULTI { expr { [ hotlist LogScanner.matches.LR106. "" ]
+MULTI { expr { [ hotlist LogScanner.matches.LR106. "" ] } }

-} }

 {

 set found 1

 }

-ON_OPEN {
+ON OPEN {

+[ split $value ]

 set lsdata

-[ split $value ]
+set pid

 [ lindex $lsdata 0 ]

-set pid

 set mess [ format "$r106mess" "$pid" ]

 alarm YELLOW "" "$mess" ""

 end alarm

 set imsg [ format "$ir106msg" "$target" "$pid" ]

-snmp "$imsg"
+snmp "$imsq"

 }

 SEVERITY 2

 PRIORITY 2

 }

 '''

-The LOG\RULES statement tells the Log Scanner what message to look for, and what to do if the message is found in the syslog.
+The LOG_RULES statement tells the Log Scanner what message to look for, and what to do if the message is found in the syslog.
 In this example, the Log Scanner looks for a system message that matches the regular expression, which is defined in a pair of brackets { } followed by in syslog.

-If a system message that matches the regular expression is found, the Log Scanner creates a hierarchy named LogScanner.matches.LR106.\ The value of LogScanner.LR106.\ contains arguments following the load function.
+If a system message that matches the regular expression is found, the Log Scanner creates a hierarchy named LogScanner.LR106.
+The value of LogScanner.matches.LR106. contains arguments following the load function.
 The element, \$logword(1), contains the string that is matched in the regular expression defined between parentheses.
 You count the pairs of parentheses from left to right.
-In this example, it is the first pair of parentheses whose matched string is stored in \$logword with an index of 1, \$logword(1).
-If there were a second pair of parentheses, you would find the matched information between the second pair of parentheses to the second string.
+In this example, it is the first pair of parentheses whose matched string is stored in \$logword would find the matched information between the second pair of parentheses to the second string.

-The hotlist function in the MULTI statement searches and returns the list of hierarchies or nodes created by the Log Scanner whose name can be matched with LogScanner.matches.LR106.\ The condition has one statement, which assigns the value 1 to the found variable.
+The hotlist function in the MULTI statement searches and returns the list of hierarchies or nodes created by the Log Scanner whose name can be matched with LogScanner.matches.LR106.
+The condition has one statement, which assigns the value 1 to the found variable.

-Next, the following seven actions take place in ON\OPEN.
+Next, the following seven actions take place in ON_OPEN.

 - Splits the list into elements and stores them in the lsdata variable.
 For more information on the split function, refer to the Tcl books listed in the Preface. - Obtains the process ID number from the first list element (index 0) and stores it in the pid variable. - Formats the event message and stores it in the mess variable.
 This is done by passing the message body \$r106mess and the process ID number \$pid.
-The \$r106mess variable is stored in rultext.tcl. - Calls the alarm function with YELLOW level, no node name, formatted message \$mess, and no Tcl function for the GUI (empty double quotes). - Calls end\alarm to close the event. - Formats the irl06msg message and stores it in the imsg variable.
-This is done by passing the following: - The message body, ir106msg; this variable is stored in rultext.tcl - Its target, \$target

-- The process ID number \$pid - Takes the string imsg as an argument and generates SNMP traps on every machine in the snmp\host variable, which is defined in event\gen.tcl.
+The \$r106mess variable is stored in rultext.tcl. - Calls the alarm function with YELLOW level, no node name, formatted message \$mess, and no Tcl function for the GUI (empty double quotes). - Calls end_alarm to close the event. - Assigns the first formatted message format "\$ir106msg", stored in rultext.tcl, and its target \$target plus \$pid to the imsg variable. - Takes the string imsg as an argument and generates SNMP traps on every machine in the snmp_host variable, which is defined in event_gen.tcl.
 The string imsg is sent to Solstice Site Manager, Solstice Domain Manager, Solstice Enterprise Manager, or other SNMP-listening management platforms.

-For an explanation of SEVERITY and PRIORITY, see Table 4-1 earlier in this chapter.
+For an explanation of SEVERITY and PRIORITY, see TABLE 4-1 earlier in this chapter.